fastlane/fastlane/README.md

 - Upload hundreds of screenshots with different languages from different devices
 - Upload a new ipa file to iTunes Connect without Xcode from any computer
 - Update app metadata
-- Easily implement a real Continuous Deployment process
+- Easily implement a real Continuous Deployment process using [fastlane](https://github.com/KrauseFx/fastlane)
 - Store the configuration in git to easily deploy from **any** computer, including your Continuous Integration server (e.g. Jenkins)
-- Get a PDF preview of the fetched metadata before uploading the app metadata and screenshots to Apple: [Example Preview](https://github.com/krausefx/deliver/blob/master/assets/PDFExample.png?raw=1) (Yes, those are screenshots taken for all screen sizes)
+- Get a PDF preview of the fetched metadata before uploading the app metadata and screenshots to Apple: [Example Preview](https://github.com/krausefx/deliver/blob/master/assets/PDFExample.png?raw=1)
 - Automatically create new screenshots with [Snapshot](https://github.com/KrauseFx/snapshot)

 # Installation